 - SanityCheck - Similar to Big Metrics

-We have our own way of implementing A/B testing using a combination of Supermetrics and Google Sheets using the Pinterest methodology and it's incredibly handy!
+I have my own way of implementing A/B testing using a combination of Supermetrics and Google Sheets using the Pinterest methodology, and it's incredibly handy!
 It's something we may release as a free resource at some point.

 One thing I would recommend is not going too crazy with testing.
-It's a really great tool to have available in your SEO toolkit, but fixing that huge indexation issue caused by incorrect canonical tags is always going to be positive.
-So just go ahead and get it fixed!
+It's a great tool to have available in your SEO toolkit, but fixing that huge indexing issue caused by incorrect canonical tags is always going to be positive.
+So go ahead and get it fixed!

 SEO on the edge

-You can effectively edit a site that uses Cloudflare's CDN, without having to make changes to what's hosted on the origin
+You can effectively edit a site that uses Cloudflare's CDN without making changes to what's hosted on the origin

-Tools like Sloth have been created to make this easier, providing a front-end to make changes without having to write the code yourself.
+Tools like Sloth have been created to make this easier, providing a front-end to make changes without writing the code yourself.
 It still doesn't have all the features you'd hope for, but it's a good start!

 One thing to remember, skipping the development process for rolling out and testing changes can be a bad idea.
-Make sure the development team is on-board and there is still a process for roll out so nothing breaks.
+Ensure the development team is on board, and there is still a rollout process, so nothing breaks.

-The idea of projecting organic traffic usually makes a digital marketer's hair stand on end, but it's time to embrace forecasting and projections and start using them to effectively get things implemented.
+The idea of projecting organic traffic usually makes a digital marketer's hair stand on end.
+Still, it's time to embrace forecasting and projections and start using them to get things implemented effectively.

-I won't go into the ins and outs of how to forecast and project, you'll find plenty already on the topic from a quick search.
-It is, however, a useful skill to learn as a digital marketer to help both clients and higher-ups within a business understand why they should assign the resource to whatever you're proposing.
+I won't go into the ins and outs of forecasting.
+You'll find plenty already on the topic from a quick search.
+It is, however, a helpful skill to learn as a digital marketer to help both clients and higher-ups within a business understand why they should assign the resource to whatever you're proposing.

 Example assumptions could be: